Pastor Charles Spurgeon – The Year 1854

 Please contact us if you have any questions or comments or would just like some encouragement?

-Hearing the Gospel preached is a blessing to all who listen closely, so stay in God’s word as often as you possibly can! ~ Bill Greguska
+Hearing the Gospel preached is a blessing to all who listen carefully as the Bereans did, so stay in God’s word as often as you possibly can.
+Test the things you hear that people say by matching it up with the Bible, it’s self, not by smooth-talking words. ~ Bill Greguska

 Galatians 1:9 As we have already said, so now I say again: If anybody is preaching to you a gospel other than what you accepted, let them be under God’s curse!

-Pastor Charles Spurgeon Is A Famous Baptist Preacher!
+Pastor Charles Spurgeon Was A Famous Baptist Preacher!

 Paul wrote to Timothy, a young pastor, “Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth” (2 Timothy 2:15 NIV).
 But the word must be made relevant to the topics of the day.
 I believe it was the British Baptist preacher, Pastor Charles Spurgeon, who once said that the preacher must prepare his sermons with a Bible in one hand and a newspaper in the other.
 This will give him much insight into the issues of the day.

 The word of God is divided into two central teachings, the law, and the Gospel.
 I always capitalize the word “Gospel.”
-I do this to emphasize that the Gospel always must be predominant, but the law must never be left out.
+I emphasize that the Gospel always must be predominant, but the law must never be left out.
 The law always tells us what we should do and what we have failed to do.
-It always exposes sin, but it can never save.
+It still exposes sin, but it can never save.
 That is, it can never forgive our sins.

 Charles Spurgeon Talks About God Being With Us!